Turns out that bullet points are not as rare as a blue moon... because yet another Bullet Sunday starts... now...

 ANIMAL KINGDOM LODGE CONS:

 While it isn't going to dethrone Disney's Wilderness Lodge as my favorite Walt Disney World resort property, it comes very, very close.
-The Animal Kingdom Lodge with its cool Savannah views offers a unique experience that I really enjoyed, and would be happy to experience again (despite some of the cons that go along with staying here).
+The Animal Kingdom Lodge with its cool Savanna views offers a unique experience that I really enjoyed, and would be happy to experience again (despite some of the cons that go along with staying here).
 Highly recommended if you don't mind spending huge sums of money.

 Be sure all loose items are securely stored under your seat and remember there's no flash photography, because Bullet Sunday starts... now...